-CIEG 5047.
+INCI 5047.
 INTRODUCTION TO ROCK MECHANICS (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: CIEG 4139.
+Prerequisite: INCI 4139 or INCI 4031.

 Fundamentals of rock mechanics: properties of rocks; strength and deformation characteristics of intact and in-situ rocks, computation of internal stresses in a rock mass; methods of rock exploration; application of rock mechanics.